Is the Schwarzschild Metric a Vacuum Solution of the Einstein Equation?: Discussion

 It was one of Einstein's early goals, although he never succeeded, to incorporate Mach's principle in his general theory of relativity.
 It has been generally regarded that general relativity does not embody Mach's principle, that is that geometry can exist independent of matter. \ It was the Schwarzschild solution that seemed to bring this idea its early but reluctant acceptance.
-That is, a geometry arises from the absence of a source term, from the vacuum. \ Of course, in the practical applications of the Schwarzschild solution to the precession problem of Mercury and the bending of light, it was always assumed that looming behind the formal sourceless equation was a real sun. \ Nevertheless, a possible formal interpretation is that a curved space exists without an identifiable source, thus obviating the need for Mach's principle
+That is, a geometry can arise in the absence of a source term, from the vacuum. \ Of course, in the practical applications of the Schwarzschild solution to the precession problem of Mercury and the bending of light, it was always assumed that looming behind the formal sourceless equation was a real sun. \ Nevertheless, a possible formal interpretation has been that a curved space exists without an identifiable source, thus obviating the need for Mach's principle

 Our result has been to replace the Schwarzschild solution to the sourceless spherically symmetric static environment, which then, as now seems to allow the existence of non-trivial spacetime curvature in absence of any matter, with a solution that does not correspond to a sourceless environment but yet leads nevertheless to a metric that can approach the Schwarzschild with arbitrary accuracy in an asymptotic way.
 In doing so, for this particular case at least, Mach's principle, the idea that geometry emerges as an interaction between an identifiable matter term and geometry is preserved \cite{mach2}.